DeleteBadReviews

 FAQ: Your Questions, Our Answers

-Can I delete a review myself for free?
+Can I report a review myself for free?

-What happens if Google refuses to delete the review?
+What happens if Google keeps the review online?

 Will the review author be notified?